Evolution of binaries containing a hot subdwarf and a white dwarf to double white dwarfs, and double detonation supernovae with hypervelocity runaway stars: The fate of binaries across our parameter space

 \section{The fate of binaries across our parameter space}

 We construct a grid of binaries varying in initial accretor masses, orbital periods, and donor masses.
-The ranges of donor mass ($\mathrm{M_{hot subdwarf}}$), accretor mass ($\mathrm{M_{WD}}$), and initial orbital periods ($\mathrm{P_{i}}$) are listed in Table~\ref{tab:mass_and_periods} (see also Sec.~\ref{sec:Setup}).
+The ranges of donor mass ($\mathrm{M_{hot subdwarf}}$), accretor mass ($\mathrm{M_{WD}}$), and initial orbital periods ($\mathrm{P_{i}}$) are listed in Table~\ref{tab:mass_and_periods} (see also Sect.~\ref{sec:Setup}).
 Fig.~\ref{fig:grid_analysis} presents the main results, showing the fates of the systems as a function of their initial parameters.
 Each point represents the outcome of a MESA model of a hot subdwarf + WD binary.
 Eight panels correspond to different initial WD masses.
 Within each panel, we vary the initial masses for the donor and different initial orbital periods.
 Systems are color-coded based on their outcomes: red points indicate systems that end in double detonation supernovae, orange points represent systems that lead to He novae, and grey points denote systems that evolve into double white dwarfs.
-The stars of different colors mark observed systems within our parameter space (see Table~\ref{tab:observed_systems}, \citealt{2000MNRAS.317L..41M,Geier2007,Geier2013,2020ApJ...891...45K,2021NatAs...5.1052P,2024MNRAS.527.2072D}).
+The stars of different colors mark observed systems within our parameter space (see Table~\ref{tab:observed_systems}, \citealt{2000MNRAS.317L..41M,Geier2007,Geier2013,2020ApJ...891...45K,2021NatAs...5.1052P,2023MNRAS.525..183S,2024MNRAS.527.2072D}).
 In the following subsections, we discuss the donor's impact on the mass transfer rate, how the accretor affects the mass transfer rate.
 Lastly, we discuss the two interesting outliers.